Skip to main content

 Do not treat visa, visitor, or digital nomad status as a compliance shortcut.
 Immigration status alone does not settle governing law, forum enforceability, tax posture, or data obligations.

 Your tax position follows separate tests.
 For example, U.S. tax residency can turn on the Substantial Presence Test, and treaty tie-breaker rules can apply when two countries both treat you as resident.
-Confirm current local requirements after verification.
+Confirm current local requirements from official tax authority or treaty records before relying on them.

 If you move during an engagement, pause and re-check contract notice details, tax assumptions, and data-access handling before the next milestone.